What has changed (and when)?

 - Introduced in January 2017 a timetabled student development programme.

-- The designation of two teaching periods which will include provision for innovative assessment.
+- The designation of two teaching periods which include provision for innovative assessment.
 Teaching will re-commence in early January for undergraduate students.

 - Retention of a two-semester structure for taught postgraduate students, contributing to a differentiated postgraduate experience.

-The approved semester dates for 2017-21 within the new academic year structure are now available here.
+The approved semester dates for 2017-21 within the new academic year structure are available here.